Oops, Wait: Discourse Tokens Matter in Reasoning Model: Limitations

 \section{Limitations}

 While this study focuses on training strategies and model scales, our analyses primarily rely on open-source models from the Qwen series.
 Future work could extend this framework to other base architectures such as LLaMA \cite{llama2} or Mixtral \cite{mixtral} to test its generality.
 Because our method requires access to softmax outputs and full reasoning trajectories, it is less applicable to closed-source reasoning models such as GPT \cite{gpt4} or Gemini \cite{gemini}.
 We also analyze three representative reasoning benchmarks that emphasize natural-language reasoning, where discourse markers naturally play a central role.
 Code-generation settings \cite{quan2025codeelo,penedo2025codeforces,jain2024livecodebench} may exhibit different types of reasoning signals beyond discourse markers, which remain an interesting direction for future exploration.
+Finally, our analyses are correlational; targeted interventions on individual "wait" tokens would be needed to causally verify their functional roles.